-- Complete the laboratory assignment for using the spectrum analyzer.
-Although the network analyzer's function and interfaces are different than the spectrum analyzer, they share many similar operational details.
+- Complete laboratory assignment 1.
+Although the network analyzer's function and interfaces is different than the spectrum analyzer, they share many similar operational details.
 Becoming familiar with frequency, sweep, and resolution parameters will help significantly in this lab assignment. - Bring a USB thumb drive to the laboratory for capturing network analyzer output.